michMartineau/terraform-step-function-lambda/README.md

-This project is a playground in order.
+This project aims to test the creation of the AWS step function service with terraform.

-##Requirements
+## Requirements
-aws-cli/1.16.266
+* aws-cli 1.16.266
-Terraform v0.12.12
+* Terraform v0.12.12

 ## AWS Configuration
 You have to configure your aws credential.